-in the reduction of duration of fecal shedding.
-Convenient dosing options (one x 2 mL or two x 1 mL) for one-dose and twodose programs as early as 3 days of age (two-dose option).
+An aid in the control of ileitis caused by Lawsonia intracellularis, an aid in the reduction of colonization by Lawsonia and an aid in the reduction of duration of fecal shedding.
+Convenient dosing options (one x 2 mL or two x 1 mL) for one-dose and two-dose programs as early as 3 days of age (two-dose option).
 (See complete label instructions.)
 DOI for at least 20 weeks has been demonstrated.